skambuilds/PySpark-EMR-FraudDetection/README.md

 ## Introduction
 In this project, we build a machine learning model to predict whether the transactions in the dateset are fraudolent or not.

-This is a classic example of an imbalance binary classification problem, where one class (isFraud=1) is outnumbered by the instances of the other class as shown in the table below.
+This is a classic example of an ***imbalance binary classification problem***, where one class (isFraud=1) is outnumbered by the instances of the other class as shown in the table below.

 |  Total Records (train_transaction.csv)  | 590540 | % |
 | ------------- | -------------: | -------------: |